mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 {% include image.html file="flask-app2.png" alt="Screenshot of demo app upload result" max_width="685px" img_link="true" %}

-From within the server, I can see that the app saved the uploaded file to the `demo/uploads` folder of the local filesystem:
+From within the server, you can see that the app saved the file to the `demo/uploads` folder of its local filesystem:

 ```bash
 $ ls -l demo/uploads/